bernibra/tagtango/README.md

 If providing a `SingleCellExperiment` object, ensure the following criteria are met:

-- The CITE-seq data should be normalized using the R package `ADTnorm` and stored as a `logcounts` assay within the `SingleCellExperiment` object.
+- The data should be normalized and stored as a `logcounts` assay within the `SingleCellExperiment` object.
+For example, in the manuscript, the CITE-seq data was normalized using the R package `ADTnorm`.
 - Define row and column names within the `SingleCellExperiment` object.
 - Different annotations should be stored as columns of the `colData` data.frame within the object.